paumayell/pangenomics-workshop/index.md

 for working
 with data so that they can get more done in less time, and with less pain.
-This workshop uses Data Carpentry's approach to teach data management for pangenome analysis in prokaryotes including: best practices for organization of bioinformatics projects and data, use of command-line tools to compare genetic diversity between genomes, organize this diversity in the core and dispensable set of a pangenome, use of command-line tools to obtain and organize biosynthetic gene clusters, and connecting to and using cloud computing.
+This workshop uses Data Carpentry's approach to teach data management for **pangenome analysis in prokaryotes** including: best practices for the organization of bioinformatics projects and data, use of command-line tools to compare genetic diversity between genomes, organize this diversity in the core and dispensable set of a pangenome, and connecting to and using cloud computing.
 This workshop is designed to be taught over two full days of instruction.

-**Please note that workshop materials for working with Pangenome Analysis in Prokaryotes data are in “pre-alpha” development.
+**Please note that workshop materials for working with Pangenome Analysis in Prokaryotes data are in “alpha” development.
-These lessons are available for review and for informal teaching experiences, but are not yet part of The Carpentries’ official lesson offerings.**
+These lessons are available for review and for informal teaching experiences but are not yet part of The Carpentries’ official lesson offerings.**

 Interested in teaching these materials?
 We have a